anajuliabit/covid-graphql-api/README.md

 # Covid GraphQL API

-GraphQL API for current cases and more stuff about COVID-19 worldwide.
+GraphQL API for current cases about COVID-19 worldwide.

 - This project is a Concept Proof to test graphql usage in Javascript.
 - I used [TypeORM](https://typeorm.io/#/) to map the objects and [TypegraqhQL](https://github.com/MichalLytek/type-graphql) to facilitate the manipulation of the schemas.